gopinathsjsu/team-project-team6-1/README.md

 wrote api for employees to be able to configure discount prices for Tuesday movie showings or showings before 6 PM
 - Wrote team's XP Core Values Reflection
 - Setup team's AWS account
 - Worked on setting up PostgreSQL database instance in AWS RDS
+- Worked with Sayali to set up load balancer for servers in AWS
 - Helped troubleshoot some issues in AWS deployment of application
-- Created component diagram and architecture diagram
+- Created component diagram, architecture diagram, and deployment diagram
-- Worked on project README.md file
+- Wrote the project README.md file
+- Participated in project presentation/demo

 ### Sayali Vinod Bayaskar